Migrating emails from the existing email service to Zoho Mail

-If your emails are in a cloud hosted email service like Google Apps or Yahoo or any other cloud email server which support IMAP Access, you can perform a server to server migration via IMAP from the Control Panel.
+If your emails are in a cloud-hosted email service like Google Apps or Yahoo or any other cloud email server which support IMAP Access, you can perform a server to server migration via IMAP from the Control Panel.

 Zoho Mail supports both IMAP and POP Migration, but IMAP Migration has more advantages compared to the POP Migration.

-|Folder details are migrated. ||POP does not support Folder based migration.
+POP does not migrate along with folders.
 All emails are migrated to Inbox.

-Email State (Read/ Unread) are maintained.
+Email (Read/ Unread) Status is maintained.

-|The emails retrieved as 'Unread' via POP. |
+All emails are retrieved as 'Unread' when migration via POP.

 Multiple Client support: